 How is this possible?
 Traumatic memories are different than non-traumatic memories.
 Every time we think of a non-traumatic memory, it changes.
 Every time we think of a traumatic memory, it stays uniform.
 This is the brain’s way of trying to survive.
-Think of the caveman who notices a bush moving and then has a lion jump out at him for the first time in his life.
+Think of the caveman who notices a bush moving and then a lion jumps out at him for the first time in his life.
 He narrowly escapes, but the memory remains imprinted freshly in his brain.
-The next time he sees the bush moving from afar, and for throughout his life, he registers a strong fear response, as fresh as the first encounter with the lion, that helps mobilize him to get ready for fight or flight.
+The next time he sees the bush moving from afar, and for throughout his life, he registers a strong fear response, as fresh as the first encounter with the lion.
+That response is actually designed to protect him, as it helps mobilize him to get ready for fight or flight.
 That memory is stored with the strong feelings attached as an evolutionary advantage.

-By adding bilateral brain stimulation while targeting traumatic memories, the therapist is able to help an individual release a memory associated with a traumatic event and make what is called an adaptive resolution.
+By adding bilateral brain stimulation (pulses to left and right hands, bi-lateral body tapping, tones in the ears or any stimulation of both sides of the brain simultaneously) while targeting traumatic memories, the therapist is able to help an individual release a memory associated with a traumatic event and make what is called an adaptive resolution.
 An individual who has been disturbed for years by an earlier traumatic event which continues to be triggered in the present no longer feels any disturbance about the issue after undergoing EMDR.

-EMDR has an advantage over other forms of psychotherapy in that it is an integrative approach that addresses both the brain and the body, in addition to one’s thoughts, feelings, and sensory images associated with a traumatic memory.
-Other therapeutic approaches, e.g. talk therapy, tend not to address the brain and body, where traumas and associated anxiety and other emotions can linger unaddressed, and therefore unresolved.
+EMDR has an advantage over other forms of psychotherapy in that it is an integrative approach that addresses the body, in addition to thoughts, feelings, and sensory images in the brain which are associated with a traumatic memory.
+Other therapeutic approaches, like talk therapy, tend not to address the brain and body, where traumas and associated anxiety and other emotions can linger unaddressed, and therefore unresolved.